-Gunja or Indian Licorice is a herb that has been used in Ayurvedic medicine for treating alopecia since ancient times.
+Gunja or Rosary pea is a herb that has been used in Ayurvedic medicine for treating alopecia since ancient times.
 It balances the Vata and Pitta doshas on the scalp.
 Gunja seed and root powder are available in Ayurvedic stores.

 Henna, Mehendi or Madayantika’s cooling effect on the scalp pacifies Pitta dosha elevations that cause hair to fall off.
 It has antibacterial and antifungal properties that prevent scalp or hair follicle infections.

-Guduchi is mainly used for its cleansing properties that purifies and rejuvenates your body along with promoting hair growth.
+- Guduchi is mainly used for its cleansing properties that purify and rejuvenate your body along with promoting hair growth.
 Its anti-inflammatory nature reduces swelling of hair follicles caused by Pitta dosha elevation.